 Middletown town hall meeting to focus on recent violence

-May 14—Middletown will hold a community town hall meeting this month to address recent violence in the city.
+May 15—Middletown will have a community town hall meeting this month to address recent violence in the city.

 "Safer Communities for All: A Town Hall Meeting on Curbing Violence in Middletown" will be held on on May 28 at 5:30 p.m. in Middletown City Council chambers.